 Evolution of Chiron in 10th House:

-An individual with an evolved Chiron in the Tenth House, in Capricorn, or in association with Saturn, however, would ideally seek reconciliation with the traditional symbols of “power”, respecting all that would wisely guide and rightfully admonish, including his or her own inner sovereignty.
-The voice of conscience would be quite loud with this placement, and thus such an individual would have a higher chance of developing a genuinely “moral” outlook which has not been fabricated by blindly following the “commands” of religion or culture.
+An individual with an evolved Chiron in 10th House, in Capricorn, or in association with Saturn, however, would ideally seek reconciliation with the traditional symbols of power, respecting all that would wisely guide and rightfully admonish, including his or her own inner sovereignty.
+The voice of conscience would be quite loud with this placement, and thus such an individual would have a higher chance of developing a genuinely moral outlook that has not been fabricated by blindly following the commands of religion or culture.

-With Chiron in association with the archetype of “structure”, one can truly understand the practical necessity of a “Guiding Star” which gives direction to one’s life, and methodically helps one surpass the “chaos of sentiments” (i.e. the polarity point of Cancer or the Fourth House) and resolutely achieve what is beyond one’s wildest dreams.
+With Chiron in association with the archetype of structure, one can truly understand the practical necessity of a “Guiding Star” that gives direction to one’s life and methodically helps one surpass the chaos of sentiments (i.e. the polarity point of Cancer or the Fourth House) to resolutely achieve what is beyond one’s wildest dreams.

 Chiron in 11th House / Chiron in Aquarius / Chiron in aspect to Uranus: